 Yes, as long as there is no writing, or notes, whiteboards with notes etc. If the invigilator is unsure of what is on the wall you may be asked to remove it.

-You will not be issued an exam docket for a remote exam.
 However, you will be required to present photographic ID as proof of your identity during the check-in process.
 The following forms of ID are accepted:

 No, invigilators are randomly allocated to students and may be from a different region from yourself.
 You should therefore expect any dialogue with your invigilator to be conducted in English.